suzannepk/mpi_parallel/README.md

 | Rank 3         | 4–5                | `a[4]*b[4] + a[5]*b[5]`          |
 | Rank 4         | 6–7                | `a[6]*b[6] + a[7]*b[7]`          |

-Each process has its own part of the data from thet array and computes its own **local dot product**, and then we combine all the local results:
+Each process computes its own **local dot product**, and then we combine all the local results into a single global value:

 global_dot = local_Rank0 + local_Rank1 + local_Rank2 + local_Rank3